Skip to main content

 The “founder-led” model is intentional for this phase.
 As more pilots ship and the framework’s edges firm up, delivery scales out — first to a small delivery team Matt has trained, then to broader operational structure.
 The pivot from “founder-led” to “founder-advised” is the explicit milestone for that scale-up.
 It happens after the framework is mature enough that delivery doesn’t need real-time founder input on every decision.
 For customers reading this today: you get founder-led.
 Every decision goes through Matt.

-Customers who reserve a pilot during this phase are part of the early-customer cohort and have direct input on the framework’s roadmap.
-The specific commercial terms of that program evolve quickly enough that they’re discussed on the Migration Review rather than published.
+Customers who reserve a pilot during this phase join Recurr’s Design Partner Program — the early-customer cohort with direct input on the framework’s roadmap.
+The specific commercial terms evolve quickly enough that they’re discussed on the Migration Review rather than published.
 Pricing model →